moodboard with color palette and brand style guidelines

 logo files types to know when designing the branding for your business

-Option 2: Semi Custom Branding (or Premade Branding)
+Branding Option 2: Semi Custom or Premade Brand Kits

 What is Semi Custom Branding?